-The Plan has a longer-term outlook (10+ years).
+The Asset Plan takes a long-term outlook (10+ years) across Council's assets with consideration to the strategic needs, conditions and financial capacity.
 It provides a view (both strategic and in financial terms) of how the Council proposes to manage the whole portfolio of assets that it owns and controls.
-The Plan will establish a strategic framework outlining the resources required and activities to be commissioned to ensure assets under Council's stewardship are developed, renewed, or maintained to deliver the required service potential.
+The Plan includes a strategic framework outlining the resources required and activities to be commissioned to ensure assets under Council's stewardship are developed, renewed, or maintained to deliver the required service potential.

-The Asset Plan and Financial Plan have a strong reciprocal relationship and must transparently recognise the interdependencies.
+The Asset Plan and Financial Plan have a strong reciprocal relationship, and each transparently recognise their interdependencies.